 For the Planning Process

 We quickly realised just how much time and effort goes into planning a wedding.
-Knowing ours would be overseas, we felt it was essential to have a wedding planner based in France.
-We already had a clear vision of what we wanted and the vendors we hoped to work with, so it was important to find someone we could trust to manage communications and coordinate the day itself — someone who truly understood the style and atmosphere we envisioned.
-We decided on partial planning, which aligned perfectly with our needs and vision.
+Knowing ours would be overseas, we felt it was essential to have a local wedding planner.
+We already had a clear vision of what we wanted and the vendors we hoped to work with, so it was important to find someone who could manage communications and coordinate the day.
+Partial planning suited our needs perfectly.
+Most importantly, trust your instincts and choose what feels right for you - your wedding should reflect your vision, not anyone else’s.

 For On The Day

-What mattered most to us was being able to slow down and truly take in every moment of the day.
-We’d 100% recommend having a planner or coordinator to handle the setup and keep everything running smoothly.
-After all the effort that goes into planning, it’s such a relief to switch off, be present, and just enjoy it — because that’s what you’ll remember most.
+What mattered most to us was being able to slow down and truly take in every moment.
+We would definitely recommend having a planner or coordinator to handle setup and keep everything running smoothly.
+After all the effort that goes into planning, it’s such a relief to switch off, be present, and simply enjoy the day, because that’s what you’ll remember most.

 For Post-Wedding

-For destination weddings, we’d definitely recommend planning a recovery brunch — it’s such a lovely way to catch up with guests again and relive the moments from the day in a more relaxed setting.
-Ours was held at a local winery bar in town — the sun was shining, and the atmosphere was perfect.
-We’d also recommend a mini-moon; it gives you both the chance to unwind and reminisce about the unforgettable experience.
+For destination weddings, we’d definitely recommend planning a recovery brunch - it’s a lovely way to catch up with guests and relive the day in a more relaxed setting.
+Ours was held at a local wine bar, with the sun shining and the perfect atmosphere.
+We’d also recommend a mini-moon, giving you the chance to unwind and reflect on the unforgettable experience.

 Vendors